ngs-lang/ngs/doc/ngslang.1.md

 	#   ['blah',2,'some text']

 	echo(x[10])
 	# ...
-Exception of type IndexNotFound occured ...
+Exception of type IndexNotFound occurred ...

 Arrays - some basic methods that operate on arrays